StackHawk CLI

 This allows a great degree of flexibility from environment variables to environment files for managing the flexible and secret parts of the stackhawk.yml configuration file.

-Perch manages running HawkScan in a background daemon process rather than running a scan.
-Currently only hawk validate auth is available to run in daemon mode.
+Perch manages running HawkScan in a background daemon process rather than running a scan. hawk validate auth and hawk perch browser are available to run in daemon mode.

 Examples